tderflinger/vue-audio-tapir/README.md

 # vue-audio-tapir [![npm](https://img.shields.io/npm/v/vue-audio-tapir)](https://www.npmjs.com/package/vue-audio-tapir)

 Audio recorder component for Vue.js 3.
 It enables to record, play and send audio messages to a server.
+There is a corresponding serverless backend function called [audio-tapir-function](https://github.com/tderflinger/audio-tapir-function).
+You can use both in combination to send you an email with the recorded audio message.

 <img src="./doc/the-tapir-color.png" style="display: block; margin: 40px auto; width: 150px" />

 ## Use Case

-The most popular use case of vue-audio-tapir is to deliver an audio contact message directly from a website.
+The most popular use case of vue-audio-tapir is to deliver an audio contact message directly from a website to your email inbox.

 <img src="./doc/screenshot.png" style="display: block; margin: 40px auto; width: 300px" />